cogment/cogment-doc/src/cogment-components/dashboard/metrics-and-dashboard.md

 ![Cogment Dashboard - Environment Performances](./figures/cogment-dashboard-environment-performances.png)

 Another useful sub-dashboard pertains to the rewards.
 This enables you to follow the progress of the different actor implementations during training.
-Here's another example taken after a few minutes running [tutorial #7](../cogment/tutorial/7-dqn-player.md), the DQN agent is about to surpass the heuristic baseline.
+Here's another example taken after a few minutes running [tutorial #7](../../cogment/tutorial/7-dqn-player.md), the DQN agent is about to surpass the heuristic baseline.

 ![Cogment Dashboard - Rewards](./figures/cogment-dashboard-rewards.png)

+For specific use case based guides, check out the [recipes section](#recipes).

-## Initial setup
+## Setup

 To setup dashboard and metrics on a docker-based Cogment deployment only two files need to be modified and a third file needs to be created: